Cellphones &

 What do you feel when on and when off device?

-You are feeling bored right now, lets talks about what you could choose to do.
+You are feeling bored right now, lets talk about what you could choose to do.

 Current Trends/Apps that Could be Dangerous